Port Widget

 left: -6, // Half port size outside node

-top: _calculatePortOffset(i, node.inputPorts.length, node.size.height),
+top: _calculatePortOffset(i, node.inputPorts.length, size.height),

 child: PortWidget(